School Finder

 #2.
 HUMAN RESOURCE MANAGERS

-A career as a human resources manager is another one of our top organizational leadership degree jobs.
-As a human resource manager, you can expect to make a median annual salary of about $121,220.
-Your role as a human resource manager is to ensure that the employees of an organization are taken care of.
-That means instituting policies that govern their behavior, compensation, and more.
+A career as a human resources manager is another top organizational leadership degree job.
+As a human resource manager, you your role is to ensure that the employees of an organization are taken care of.
+This means instituting policies that govern behavior, setting up compensation packages, and overseeing hiring operations.
 Human resource managers act as the moderator between the business and its employees.
-A human resource manager is among the top master’s in organizational leadership jobs.

 #3.
 TRAINING AND DEVELOPMENT MANAGER